Flagpoling Work Permit Canada

 - Medical examination report if your job requires going through the medical examination

-- Police certificate reports showing you have no criminality issues.
+- Police certificate reports show you have no criminality issues.
 Police certificates are optional for most people

 - proof of legal status in Canada, such as a work permit or study permit